Ginver/fm-body-mass-index-calculator/README.md

 ## My learningpoints while building the project

 - for the first time I had to css a background gradient
+- I had to figure out how the filter property works so I can use drop-shadow effect